-The state will review your application and, once approved, your details will be validated by the state and you will be able to fulfil your prescription using your preferred dispensary.
+Once your details are entered by our physician, your details will be validated by the state and you will be able to fulfil your prescription using your preferred dispensary.
 There is no physical card in Texas so you won’t need to wait for anything to be posted to you.

 What Does my Online Medical Marijuana Evaluation with Leafwell Include?